mwerezak/BerriesAreNutritious/README.md

+As of 2024/7/23 this repository is no longer maintained.

 # Berries are Nutritious

 Berries are nutritious.
 Now this fact can be realized in Timberborn with the help of this mod.